 Cholesterol synthesis is a complex multi-step process that occurs in the liver.
 Statins curb a crucial step of this process and they impair the activity of an enzyme called HMG-CoA reductase.
 This curbing results in lower cholesterol production as well as other biologically active compounds.
-This eventually helps in improving the lipid profile of patients and reduce their risk of cardiovascular diseases.
+According to conventional medicine, this eventually improves the lipid profile of patients and reduce their risk of cardiovascular diseases.

 In women, statin drugs also protect the ovaries from the harmful effects of excessive insulin and insulin-like growth factor-1 (IGF-1) receptors.
 Statins also show antioxidant activity which helps in reducing oxidative stress.

 Types of Statins and Most Prescribed Names

 - Atorvastatin (Lipitor)